sje30/schol2018/innovations.md

 Open Science Preregistration Challenge https://cos.io/prereg/ is helping to popularise this notion more broadly.

+## Reproducible manuscripts

+Reproducible documents, i.e. documents that contain the main text as well as the code to generate tables, figures and results have been around for decades, and have been widely used in many research fields.
+However, even though researchers have been committed to reproducible research, the reproducibility of the final outputs were generally broken upon submission to journals.
+Recently, some journals have published fully reproducible manuscripts.
+Examples (need to get the links) are eLife, F1000Research, ... (other examples?).

 ## Other recent innovations of note

-ORCiD <https://orcid.org> provides a persistent, unique digital identifier for researchers.
+**ORCiD** <https://orcid.org> provides a persistent, unique digital identifier for researchers.
 Many journals now require that at least one author verifies their identity as author using ORCiD [https://orcid.org/content/requiring-orcid-publication-workflows-open-letter].